koenrane/KR-new-site/content/the-art-of-the-artificial-insights-from-artificial.md

 ### Pruning

-I won't babble about $\alpha\beta$\-pruning - just practice the concept [here](http://inst.eecs.berkeley.edu/~cs61b/fa14/ta-materials/apps/ab_tree_practice/).
+I won't babble about $\alpha\beta$\-pruning - just [practice](http://inst.eecs.berkeley.edu/~cs61b/fa14/ta-materials/apps/ab_tree_practice/).
 For me, it was deceptively intuitive - I "got it" so "easily" that I neglected to follow the actual algorithm in a practice problem.

 ### Patchwork Progress